vic9or/echo_to_lcd/README.md

 Check dmesg for major number
 create character device with command:
-mknod /dev/"device_name" -c "The assigned major number" 0
+mknod /dev/"device_name" c "The assigned major number" 0
 make sure you give it the appropriate permissions
 whatever you echo into the character file will be displayed